olivier-heurtier/sphinxcontrib-requirement/doc/manual.rst

 req_idpattern

     A *format* string used when generating a new identifier.
-This must be a f-string referencing the key ``doc`` and ``serial``.
+This must be an f-string referencing the key ``doc`` and ``serial``.
 Default: ``REQ-{doc}{serial:03d}``

 req_html_css